-I found this as a free pattern on a Bernat Baby site, and I will share it with you – just click the picture for the instructions!
+I found this as a free pattern on a Bernat Baby site, and I will share it with you – just click the picture with the pink bear for the instructions!

 If you can double crochet and single crochet, you can do the cluster stitch.